konacurrents/konacurrents/README.md

 The following shows the (small) ESP-32 M5 Device using software developed by Kona Currents, LLC, to support the Semantic Marker&trade; optical vision marker infrastructure.
 This is actually a continually changing Semantic Marker&trade; image reflecting the changing sensor values.
-The <i>Augmented Reality</i> overlay from the iOS App would shown those changing values, otherwise a static web page would just show a snapshot.
-(Contact KonaCurrents, LLC for more information).
+The <i>Augmented Reality</i> overlay from the iOS App would show those changing values, otherwise a static web page would just show a snapshot.
+The Semantic Marker&trade; optical vision marker is unique in the amount of information that can be encoded in an <b>image</b>, contrasted with trying to display similar information in this small display (think of the movie <i>Matrix</i> and the moving green images.)

+<img src="https://SemanticMarker.org/vision/M5onMicrowave.jpg" width="300">
 The [download for ESP-32 devices](https://github.com/konacurrents/SemanticMarkerESP-32#readme) includes the software for what is shown in the image.
-<img src="https://SemanticMarker.org/vision/M5onMicrowave.jpg" width="300">

 ## To request an account for testing or deployment, follow the links on the SemanticMarker.org site
 [Request Account](https://SemanticMarker.org)